 viii.
 Lost Revenues and Financial Incentives.
-Petitioner's requested lost revenues and financial incentives are discussed in detail below.
 In this section, we will consider the reasonableness of Duke's proposal to recover lost revenues and performance incentives.

 Lost Revenues

 With respect to lost revenues, Duke seeks authority to recover approximately \$76.45 million from ratepayers during the plan period.
 This is comprised of approximately \$22.94 million in lost revenues for measures installed during the Plan, and approximately \$53.51 million in "legacy" or "persisting" lost revenues - those related to measures installed in prior years.
 We will address several issues with Duke's request.